PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 Security and access control patterns for implementing permission set-driven security and managing access control.

+- [permission-set-architecture.md](rag/security/permission-set-architecture.md) — Guide to permission set-driven security architecture with Profiles for UI configuration and Permission Sets for access control

 ### permission-set-architecture.md

 **When to Retrieve**: Implementing permission set-driven security architecture, migrating from profile-centric to permission set-based access control, managing permissions at scale using Permission Set Groups, or designing security models for community users.